One of the most common business models is retailing.

-Use a CRM System to keep all the details of your retails customers or any preferred storehouse of customer database.
+Use a CRM System to keep all the details of your retails customers or any preferred storehouse of the customer database.
 Use email, SMS and WhatsApp to keep in touch with your customers.
-Send updates about promos, discount purchases, new offers, advice, tips, news and many others.
+Send updates about promos, discount purchases, new offers, advice, tips, news, and many others.

-Share your contents with them!
-Create friends of your business page and add your customers to the list.
+Share your content with them!
+Create a group for friends of your business page and add your customers to the list.
 You can do that on Facebook/WhatsApp or Email List.
 Ensure you keep in touch with your customers or your competitors will!

 - Use Social Media to Drive Traffic to Your Retail Store

 You need foot traffic, orders and sales to make your retail business successful.
 Your customers are already on social media networking platforms.
 Identify the social media platforms that your target customers hang around the most.

 Find out what they like, when they come online and how they engage on social media.
 Then use your social media page to engage and drive traffic to your local store.
 How do you drive traffic from social media to your local store?